Marketing is Pervasive

 To prosper in your business, this is the key: For whichever category you choose to pursue, you must be the very best—and at least mediocre in the other two areas.
 If people are seeking the lowest price, second lowest price doesn’t cut it — all the business will flow to the lowest price.
 So you must choose a category, and excel in it.

 Pick a category: You can’t be all things to all people

 Resist the temptation to be all things to all people.
 Being the very best in any category takes an incredible amount of effort and resources.
 (And many never get there.)
-If you think about it for just a second, you don’t need to grab the whole market: a third of all the business out there is quite enough.
+If you think about it for a second, you don’t need to grab the whole market: a third of all the business out there is quite enough.
 Again, think of the McDonalds example.
-There are tips and tools to do this; and we can help.
+There are tips and tools to pick your category; and we can help.
 But in the end, this is your choice:

 - Do you want to try and be good in all categories, excelling in none?

-- Do you want to give focus to your strength, and garner a full third of all the available business?
+- Do you want to give focus to your strength, and gain a full third of all the available business?

 And here’s where business gets fun